 - 1. Explain the career opportunities in engineering. - 2.
-To acquire engineering competencies for students. - 3.
+Explain how to acquire engineering competencies. - 3.
 Explain how to remain, relevant and versatile as an engineer. - 4.
 Observe engineering products and processes. - 5.
 Take ownership for learning and development. - 6.
 Identify and rectify unsafe conditions and acts.